What to Expect at Your First Holistic Bodywork Appointment

 Listening to Your Body's Subtle Signals

-Using refined palpation skills, we'll tune into your body's more subtle communications – fascial tension patterns, body rhythms, temperature variations, and energetic flow.
-This "listening" approach helps identify which restrictions are most fundamental and should be addressed first for the greatest positive impact.
+In both Craniosacral Therapy and Visceral Manipulation the primary form of evaluation is called listening.
+This form of touch about receiving rather than doing.
+By being more passive we can tune into your body's more subtle communications – fascial tension patterns, body rhythms, temperature variations, and energetic flow.
+This "listening" approach helps identify and prioritise restrictions to create the greatest positive impact.

 Testing Movement Patterns